bandit145/windows-domain-inabox/README.md

 # windows-domain-inabox
-This is a Vagrant project that spins up a small windows domain (two DCs and two member servers)
+This is a Vagrant project that spins up a small windows domain (two DCs and two member servers, all server 2019 now)

 AD\Administrator password is "vagrant"